dxd429/magieSims/README.md

 ### Installing Example Data

-To access the example data, you need to install the `magpieData` data package from GitHub.
+To access the example data, the data package `magpieData` needs to be installed from GitHub.
 Use the `devtools` package to do this:

 ```R
 library(devtools)